SunitRoy2703/Tensorflow-lite-kotlin-samples/README.md

 Added from: [this repo](https://github.com/tensorflow/examples/tree/master/lite/examples)

-## Recommedation :ghost:
+## Recommedation  :collision:
-This is an end-to-end example of recommendation application built with TensorFlow 2.0, and the model is trained based on the public MovieLens dataset.
+This application built with TensorFlow 2.0, and the model is trained based on the public MovieLens dataset.
 The dataset and model is used for research purpose.

 Developed by: [Dhruv Nagarajan](https://github.com/dhruvnagarajan)